 Distribution of Tarar by District According to 1911 Census of India

-In addition to the Ramjha proper, the Gudgor and Khamb are branches of the Ranjhas, that have now evolved into distinct clans.
-However, as I say earlier in this post, the Khamb also have separate origin myths.
+In addition to the Ranjha proper, the Gudgor and Khamb are branches of the Ranjhas, that have now evolved into distinct clans.
+However, as I say on the post on the Khamb, they also have separate origin myths.
 The Ranjha are found in the eastern uplands of Sargodha, Mandi Bahauddin and Gujrat districts, with a smaller number are also found in Jhelum and Gujranwala districts

 Villages Kirana Bar Mandi Bahaudin District